CurrencyCloud/currencycloud-js/README.md

 ## Service client

-To interact with the various Currency Cloud's APIs a service client object must be created; then a particular API can be accessed via the corresponding property of this object:
+To interact with the various Currencycloud's APIs a service client object must be created; then a particular API can be accessed via the corresponding property of this object:

 ``` js
 // create service client object